 Stroll through the massive park, snapping pics under trees filled with golden foliage.
 Walk along the creeks and through the vibrant forested areas, then make your way to Grenadier Pond, where you can sit down to watch the Northern Shoveller ducks feed before they fly away to warmer climates for winter.
 With walking paths, cycling paths, gardens, greenhouses and labyrinths, there’s no shortage of spots to visit—snapping photos all the while—at High Park.

 This charming, spacious park on Queen Street West boasts grassy knolls, colourful trees and plenty of benches.
 In summertime, Trinity Bellwoods is a hotspot for Torontonians to congregate in the warm weather to bask in the sun.

 When autumn rolls around, it turns into the ideal place to find spectacular fall foliage, as every tree becomes a prime spot to take pretty pictures filled with the colours of the season.
 With plenty of large, mature trees, pathways for walking and grassy areas for picnicking, it’s the perfect place to spend a fresh autumn afternoon.

 The Toronto Islands are a prime destination for locals and tourists alike.
-Bustling with activity during summertime, the best part about visiting in the autumn is fewer people and that means more opportunities for leisurely exploration and plenty of picture-taking.
+Bustling with activity during summertime, the best part about visiting in the autumn is fewer people (read: ample physical distancing) and that means more opportunities for leisurely exploration and plenty of picture-taking.

 The famous Scarborough Bluffs are stunning no matter what time of year, but when the trees start to turn colour, there’s something extra special in the air.
 Hike up the trails lining the top of the bluffs, then make your way down to the beach to enjoy an autumn waterside walk.